skip to main content

 Compare Starlink and Viasat head to head

 Satellite internet is experiencing a boom in new technological innovations, spearheaded by low-Earth orbit (LEO) satellite constellations like Starlink.
-While new LEO satellites promised internet connections with faster speeds, lower latency, and more affordable prices, Starlink really only delivered on the latency issue.
+While new LEO satellites promised internet connections with faster speeds, lower latency, and more affordable prices, Starlink is still experiencing growing pains.
 Meanwhile, traditional geostationary (GSO) satellite providers like Viasat might not be pushing into the unknown with their technology, but they’re continuing to offer consistent, reliable service, as you’d expect after 40 years of experience.

 Furthermore, GSO providers have been slowly, but consistently, improving their service in recent years—arguably in response to the new competition from LEO providers.
 Despite having very different technologies, GSO providers seem to be closing the gap, for now.